 I used to picture this moment in my mind.
 The moment I could share my post from Scrum.org wishing me a warm welcome.

 It took me almost three years of effort and commitment but worth it.
-This journey has helped me to become a better person and professional, because I’ve met great people, I practiced kindness and respect, I learnt from many failures.
+This journey has helped me to become a better person and professional, because I’ve met great people, I practised kindness and respect, I learnt from many failures.

 If after reading my journey you felt inspired.
 I would like to invite you to start your own journey and join this amazing community.
 Click in this link to become a PST.